Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 \subsection{Pre-processing Bias Mitigation Methods}

 In this section, we present bias mitigation methods that combat bias by applying changes to the training data.
-Table~\ref{table:pre} and Table~\ref{table:pre2} list the \pubpre publications we found, according to the type of pre-processing method used.
+Table~\ref{table:pre} lists the \pubpre publications we found, according to the type of pre-processing method used.